vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ## How to let an ERP partner import settlement reports automatically

-A merchant can give an ERP partner (or an accounting system or similar) access to the SFTP service, so the settlement reports can be automatically imported.
+A merchant can give a partner, like an accounting partner or your ERP partner, access to the SFTP service, so the settlement reports can be automatically imported.

+This is the recommended way:

+1. The partner provides a public SSH key to the merchant.
+2. The merchant

+**Please note:** This public SSH key does not have to be secret, but anyone with the public SSH key can access settlement reports for merchants that have added that specific SSH key.
+We strongly recommend that partners create separate keys for each merchant, otherwise all their merchants will be able to download everyone's settlement reports.

 ## Connecting to the SFTP server